FISCO-BCOS/FISCO-BCOS-DOC/3.x/en/docs/design/virtual_machine/wasm.md

 .. list-table::
    :header-rows: 1

-   * - Parameter Name
+   * - Parameter name
      - Type
-     - 描述
+     - Description
    * - dataOffset
      - i32ptr
-     - Start address of the storage location of log data in the virtual machine memory
+     - The starting address of the storage location of the log data in the virtual machine memory
    * - dataLength
      - i32
      - Length of log data
    * - topic1
      - i32ptr
-     - Virtual machine memory start address for 1st log index, no time 0
+     - Virtual machine memory start address of the first log index, no time 0
    * - topic2
      - i32ptr
-     - Virtual machine memory start address for 2nd log index, no time 0
+     - VM memory start address of the 2nd log index, no time 0
    * - topic3
      - i32ptr
-     - Virtual machine memory start address for 3rd log index, no time 0
+     - The memory start address of the third log index, which is not set to 0
    * - topic4
      - i32ptr
-     - Virtual machine memory start address for 4th log index, no time 0
+     - VM memory start address of the 4th log index, no time 0
 ```

 **_ Return Value _**